-Chapter One, "ISKCON, the Krishnas' International Society," explains how I met devotees in fall of 1977 and learned that Srila Prabhupada had passed away.
+Chapter One, "ISKCON, the Krishnas' International Society," explains how I met devotees in fall 1977 and learned that Srila Prabhupada had passed away.
 It also describes ISKCON's culture and social structure (varnashrama-dharma), recruitment (Sunday feast, hari-nama), basic beliefs and practices (hearing, chanting), social networks (temples, farm communities), and hints at the issue of chauvinism and discrimination against women.

 Chapter Two, "Unexpected Requirements," explains how I decided to join the L.A. temple and how I got my job in the P.R. office.
 It also addresses the socialization of new members (new bhakta/bhaktin ashrams), temple ceremonies (morning, evening programs, holy days), stated moral values (vegetarianism, celibacy, sobriety), deprogramming, the place of women in Hindu society, and ISKCON's relationship with the Hindu community.

 Chapter Four, "My Zonal Guru," shows how I move into the women's sankirtan ashram and take initiation from Ramesvara.
-I discuss corruptions of sankirtan (the change-up, wigs, lakshmi points, male sankirtan leaders having sex with the women in their ashrams), ISKCON rituals (daily arotik for Ramesvara, Bhagavatam class, initiation), social implications of initiation, gender inequality among brahmanas, seniority, and deviations on traditional customs (corruptions of sannyas ashram).
+I discuss corruptions of sankirtan (the change-up, wearing wigs, lakshmi points, male sankirtan leaders having sex with the women in their ashrams), ISKCON rituals (daily arotik for Ramesvara, Bhagavatam class, initiation), social implications of initiation, gender inequality among brahmanas, seniority, and deviations on traditional customs (especially corruptions of sannyas ashram).
 One of my first P.R. responsibilities was help stage a press conference in advance of the Venice Beach Ratha-yatra.